pypa/pip/docs/reference/pip_install.rst

 The recommended hash algorithm at the moment is sha256, but stronger ones are allowed, including all those supported by ``hashlib``.
-However, weaker ones such as md5, sha1, and sha224 are excluded to avert false assurances of security.
+However, weaker ones such as md5, sha1, and sha224 are excluded to avoid giving a false sense of security.

 Hash verification is an all-or-nothing proposition.
-Specifying a ``--hash`` against any requirement not only checks that hash but also activates *hash-checking mode*, which imposes several other security restrictions:
+Specifying a ``--hash`` against any requirement not only checks that hash but also activates a global *hash-checking mode*, which imposes several other security restrictions:

 * Hashes are required for all requirements.
 This is because a partially-hashed